This post may contain affiliate links and I will be compensated if you make a purchase after clicking through my links See Full Disclosure Here

-Sticking with my roots, I decided on a caprese style watermelon.
-While I’m pretty sure this recipe will have my old fashioned Italian familia thinking I’ve gone a little “pazzo”.
+Sticking with my roots, I decided on a caprese-style watermelon.
+While I’m pretty sure this recipe will have my old-fashioned Italian familia thinking I’ve gone a little “pazzo”.
 I actually was inspired to create this from a recipe I found on the Filippo Berio Olive Oil website.
 FYI: this is my olive oil of preference.
 I really enjoyed making and eating this watermelon caprese, it’s a surprisingly versatile dish.
-It could be used in a salad, on bruschetta and even a garnish for meats and fish.
+It could be used in a salad, on bruschetta, and even as a garnish for meats and fish.

 The savory possibilities are endless with watermelon, but I chose to pair mine with arugula and ricotta salata.